Surya180897/Trigger/Readme.md

-1.Whenever the Account Phone Field's Updated then all related Contact's Phone fields should also get updated with Parents Field's
+#    1.Whenever the Account Phone Field's Updated then all related Contact's Phone fields
+should also get updated with Parents Field's
+'''apex
 Public Class AccountTriggerHandler
 {
     List<Account> triggernew;